AhmedSamirScience/Image_loading_android_libraries_glide_coil_picasso/README.md

 The point is to measure and give you a rough idea of Coils Glide and Picasso performance and when to use each.
 So, we'll compare how quickly files are downloaded from the network and loaded from the cache.

-When the cache is empty and the image is being downloaded from the server, that is the scenario we will start with:

-### 1- Glide
+### The first table is used for network downloads.
+The second table is a part of the cache load:

-The time per photo with an empty and not cache and is shown in the table below.
-Take note that these times represent the average of ten tries:
+Take note that these times represent the average of ten tries.

 <p href="url" align="center"  >
   <img src="https://github.com/AhmedSamirScience/image_loading_android_libraries_glide_coil_picasso/blob/master/pic1.png" height="300" width="420"  />
  <img src="https://github.com/AhmedSamirScience/image_loading_android_libraries_glide_coil_picasso/blob/master/pic2.png"   height="300" width="420" />
 </p>

 The following table displays the average loading time as well as the time required to load the entire list of images:
 <p href="url"  align="center" ><img src="https://github.com/AhmedSamirScience/image_loading_android_libraries_glide_coil_picasso/blob/master/pic3.png" height="300" width="420" ></p>